+changes to project/financial

+governance, terms and conditions to

+deliver the desired culture and

+behaviours etc.

-21. The actions are the identified next steps along the journey towards becoming a high- performing board. development driving value, innovation and excellence in delivery.
-7. As part of the development of the Strategy, discuss and agree the culture, values and behaviours for BTP/A and any resulting changes required to term and conditions.
-8. Review the scheme of financial delegation and service level agreement with BTP to ensure that this is efficient and effective and provides sufficient empowerment.
-9. Oversight mapping work to be progressed and are s of people and ensure an and strategic focus nployer BTP/A is the future.
+21. The actions are the identified next steps along the journey towards becoming a high-performing board.

+- development driving value, innovation and excellence in delivery. - 7.
+As part of the development of the Strategy, discuss and agree the culture, values and behaviours for BTP/A and any resulting changes required to term and conditions. - 8.
+Review the scheme of financial delegation and service level agreement with BTP to ensure that this is efficient and effective and provides sufficient empowerment. - 9.
+Oversight mapping work to be progressed and outstanding gaps closed.

+3. People and culture

+Enhance awareness of people and culture matters to ensure an understanding of and strategic focus on, what type of employer BTP/A is and wants to be in the future.

 This partly builds on action five from last year which was to modernise BTP's culture and drive a more modern and agile organisation, which has been partly captured in the previous theme in respect of the opportunity to influence and set the culture, behaviour and values as part of the development of the Strategy.
 However, this theme broadens out the previous action to expand into wider people matters.

-10. The Executive to work with BTP People and Culture to identify strategic people projects where the Authority can add value and agree how we best engage.
-11. The Appointments and Remuneration Committee to be replaced with a wider People and Remuneration Committee.
-12. A separate Appointments and Appraisal Panel to be established with a narrow remit of Chief Officer and equivalent succession planning/appointments at BTP/A and appraisals for those appointed to these posts. along the journey towards becoming a high- performing board.
-This partly builds on action five from last year which was to modernise BTP's culture and drive a more modern and agile organisation, which has been partly captured in the previous theme in respect of the opportunity to influence and set the culture, behaviour and values as part of the development of the Strategy.
-However, this theme broadens out the previous action to
+- 10. The Executive to work with BTP People and Culture to identify strategic people projects where the Authority can add value and agree how we best engage. - 11.
+The Appointments and Remuneration Committee to be replaced with a wider People and Remuneration Committee. - 12.
+A separate Appointments and Appraisal Panel to be established with a narrow remit of Chief Officer and equivalent succession planning/appointments at BTP/A and appraisals for those appointed to these posts.

-4. Member/Executive Communication Further refine the format, level and frequency of communication between the BTPA Executive and Members, including how we capture learning and other outputs from Member activity outside of the formal governance structure.
+4. Member/Executive Communication

+Further refine the format, level and frequency of communication between the BTPA Executive and Members, including how we capture learning and other outputs from Member activity outside of the formal governance structure.

 This builds on the action from the 2018/19 Board Effectiveness Evaluation following which committee digests were implemented to ensure Members were aware of key decisions/ discussions from other committees, improved engagement outside of formal structures was delivered through the Member WhatsApp group and the Chief Executive's digests.

-Review Member engagement opportunities with BTP and stakeholders using the Chief Constable's strategy as a platform.
-Develop the mechanisms to facilitate effective two-way communication between Members and the Executive focused on activity outside of committees through: Increased informal briefings; Creation of standardised report backs with observations; Refinement of presentation of material shared on BI.
-5. Governance Continue refining governance following the appointment of the Board Secretary.
+- 13. Review Member engagement opportunities with BTP and stakeholders using the Chief Constable's strategy as a platform. - 14.
+Develop the mechanisms to facilitate effective two-way communication between Members and the Executive focused on activity outside of committees through: - a) Increased informal briefings; - b) Creation of standardised report backs with observations: - c) Refinement of presentation of material shared on BI.

+5. Governance

+Continue refining governance following the appointment of the Board Secretary.

 This builds on action two from last year's plan to ensure a consistent approach to governance following the appointment of the Board Secretary and takes into consideration recognised best practice.

-Adopt a policy on succession planning.
-Agenda structures to be benchmarked against Strategy/Policing Plan.
-Adopt report writing guidance/templates/training.
-Develop the induction programme for incoming Members including a refresh of the Member Handbook.
-Refresh annual Member appraisal process.
-Incorporate recommended oversight mapping governance outputs, including a refresh of committee workplans and development of performance dashboards.
+- 15. Adopt a policy on succession planning. - 16.
+Agenda structures to be benchmarked against Strategy/Policing Plan. - 17.
+Adopt report writing guidance/templates/training. - 18.
+Develop the induction programme for incoming Members including a refresh of the Member Handbook. - 19.
+Refresh annual Member appraisal process. - 20.
+Incorporate recommended oversight mapping governance outputs, including a refresh of committee workplans and development of performance dashboards. - 21.
 Increase accessibility to public meetings.